mrcavalcanti/mosaicoo/ISSUE_TRIAGE.md

 We have some automation that triggers on comments or labels being added to issues.
 Many of these automated behaviors are defined in [commands.json](https://github.com/grafana/grafana/blob/main/.github/commands.json).
 Or in other [GitHub Actions](https://github.com/grafana/grafana/tree/main/.github/workflows)

-- Add /duplicate `#<issue number>` to have Grafana label & close issue with an appropriate message.
+- Add /duplicate `#<issue number>` to have Mosaicoo label & close issue with an appropriate message.
 - Add `bot/question` and the bot will close it with an appropriate message.

 [Read more on bot actions](https://github.com/grafana/grafana/blob/main/.github/bot.md)